 What is your minimum age?

-Twelve on our half-day and sunset tours, fourteen on our guided trips and sixteen on sea kayak rentals.
+Eight to thirteen years in a triple kayak on our full, half-day and sunset tours, fourteen in a tandem sea kayak on our guided day and multi-day trips and sixteen on sea kayak rentals.
 Children or young adults must be able to interact well with adults, be physically active individuals and enjoy camping in the out of doors.

 Do you ever cancel a trip due to weather or lack of clients?

 We very rarely cancel a trip because of weather.
 This is because rain rarely lasts more than a few hours, and there is always a lee side from which to launch and alternative routes to paddle if strong winds exist.
 We will cancel a trip if I have less than three clients.
 This very rarely occurs.

 How often do you have capsizes?

 We have had only rare, accidental client capsizes in thirty-eight years of leading kayak expeditions here in the San Juan Islands!
 That safety record cannot be matched in the sea kayaking industry!
 Our extensive experience and knowledge of the islands, honed observational skills, thorough instruction on the beach before launching and top-notch, new equipment insure a safe and memorable voyage for our clients.